httpwg/http-extensions/draft-ietf-httpbis-replay.md

 the `Early-Data` header field and will correctly generate a 425 (Too Early) status code.
 A gateway that is uncertain about origin server support for a given request SHOULD either delay forwarding the request until the TLS handshake with its client completes, or send a 425 (Too Early) status code in response.

-A gateway SHOULD disable early data entirely unless at least one potential origin server supports `Early-Data` header field.
+A gateway without at least one potential origin server that supports `Early-Data` header field expends significant effort for what can at best be a modest performance benefit from enabling early data.
+If no origin server supports early data, disabling early data entirely is more efficient.

 ## Consistent Handling of Early Data {#be-consistent}